-Expanding participation in Voyent-Alert!
+Expanding participation in Voyent Alert!

 During a wildfire emergency, the RDN has several means by which it will publish an evacuation alert or order.
 The most direct of these is the free, sign-up based multi-platform Voyent-Alert! system.
-Voyent-Alert! lets registrants receive emergency notifications via app, SMS (text message), voice call, or email and opt-in to notifications by the RDN concerning service notices, such as solid waste rescheduling or park closures.
-Because it allows messages directly to user devices, landlines or emails, Voyent-Alert! is a crucial piece of technology for advising residents about wildfire.
+Voyent-Alert! lets registrants receive emergency notifications via app, SMS (text message), voice call, or email and opt-in to notifications for day-to-day announcements by the RDN concerning service notices, such as solid waste rescheduling or park closures.
+Because it allows messages directly to user devices or emails, Voyent-Alert! is a crucial piece of technology for advising residents about wildfire.
 Because it is an opt-in service, Voyent-Alert! is advertised by the RDN to improve participation.
 Placing invitations to join Voyent-Alert! should be part of any communications between the RDN and the public regarding this Community Wildfire Resiliency Plan.
+For more information on how to register for the Voyent-Alert! system, visit rdn.bc.ca/emergency-alerts.